 Hotel Indigo Newcastle is a four-star boutique hotel in the heart of the city, heavily influenced by its location within the historic Grainger Town area.
 The hotel features an on-site Marco Pierre White Steakhouse Bar & Grill restaurant, which is proving to be one of the city’s most popular eateries.
 Alternatively, the contemporary Grainger Lounge is open for lunch, afternoon tea and light evening dinners - the perfect place to unwind in comfortable surroundings.

-You will be picked up early this morning and transferred across to Whitehaven to start your cycle.
-Dip your wheel in the Irish Sea to mark the start of your 140-mile adventure.
-Leaving the West Coast behind, you quickly enter the lush green Lake District National Park before shortly arriving into the busy town of Keswick and your accommodation for the night.
+You will be collected early this morning and transferred 2.5 hrs to Whitehaven on the west coast to begin your cycle.
+As is the tradition, dip your wheel in the Irish Sea to mark the start of your 140 mile coast to coast jounrey across England.
+Leave the west coast behind and pedal into the beautiful Lake District National Park, where you will stay in the bustling market town of Keswick on the shores of Derwentwater lake.

 Alston House Hotel is an imposing 17th century building situated a few minutes stroll from the centre of Alston; which is one of the highest towns in the UK.
 Alston is well known for its quaint cobbled streets and lovely shops.
 Over the last two years all of their rooms have been completely refurbished with luxury bathrooms, flat-screen TVs, deep, plush carpets and high quality memory foam beds for that all important good night’s sleep.
 They are delighted to consistently be the No 1 place to eat in Alston on Trip Advisor.
 Lighter bites and delicious homemade cakes and scones are served in the house cafe, which is an ideal place to chill and take in the stunning views.

-After passing the former mining village of Nenthead, which still boasts many miles of accessible mines, your morning starts with a climb to your highest point at the top of Black Hill (609 metres).
-Following this you are rewarded with a relatively easy ride to Stanhope.
+Pedal through the former mining village of Nenthead, still with many miles of accessible mines, before facing another challenging climb to the highest point on the route - Black Hill at 609 metres above sea level.
+The rest of the day offers a relatively easy ride to your next overnight stop of Stanhope.

 You can be sure of a warm welcome when you arrive at Parkhead Station House.
-All the Bedrooms are named after the railway stations that existed along the original railway line to Consett.
-There is a Guest Lounge to unwind in the evenings, or summer evenings you can enjoy the beautiful outdoor surroundings taking in the views of the moorland.
+All the bedrooms are named after the railway stations that existed along the original railway line to Consett.
+There is a guest lounge to unwind in the evenings, or on summer evenings you can enjoy the beautiful outdoor surroundings taking in the views of the moorland.
 Parkhead is also a tearoom where you can enjoy a great selection of homemade treats, snacks and daily specials.

 The Macs Way